RIKEN-RCCS/lens3/doc/design.md

   + Forced start of MinIO
     --Throw a decoy packet to a suitable multiplexer.
-      --In case of operation without delegate hostname, you can go to direct hostname.
+      --In case of operation without facade hostname, you can go to direct hostname.

   + Forced stop of MinIO (time consuming op.)
     1. try: lock the Storage Zone Table ("zk:")